 In this article, we will go over some best practices, and must ask questions when it comes to hiring the best person for the job.

 We will share some strategic and situational restaurant interview questions along with technical and cultural ones to avoid common mistakes.

 This will give you the best chance of hiring the right person for the job; saving you time and money in the long run.

-So without further adieu, here are 11 strategic restaurant interview questions we recommend asking your potential new server hire:
+So without further adieu, here are 11 strategic server interview questions we recommend asking your potential new server hires.